 Enter into a state-federal partnership exchange

-North Carolina will default to a federally-facilitated health insurance exchange.
+North Carolina uses the federally-facilitated health insurance exchange.

-In 2011, Governor Beverly Perdue indicated intent to establish and operate a state based health insurance exchange.
-However all three bills that were introduced in the 2011-2012 session to establish a state-based health insurance exchange failed.
-After this, North Carolina Department of Insurance (NCDOI), the North Carolina Department of Health and Human Services (NCDHHS), and the North Carolina Institute of Medicine (NCIOM) led exchange planning in the state.
+In 2011, Governor Beverly Perdue indicated intent to establish and operate a state-based health insurance exchange.
+However, all three bills that were introduced in the 2011-2012 session to establish a state-based health insurance exchange failed.
+After this, the North Carolina Department of Insurance (NCDOI), the North Carolina Department of Health and Human Services (NCDHHS), and the North Carolina Institute of Medicine (NCIOM) led exchange planning in the state.
 In November 2012, Governor Perdue announced the state’s intent to establish a state-federal partnership health insurance exchange.

-According to an estimate by healthcare.gov, 1,346,601 or 17% of North Carolina’s non-elderly residents are uninsured, of whom 1,252,882 (93%) may qualify for either tax credits to purchase coverage in the Marketplace or for Medicaid if North Carolina participates in the Medicaid expansion.
+According to an estimate by HealthCare.gov, 1,346,601 or 17% of North Carolina’s non-elderly residents were uninsured in 2014, of whom 1,252,882 (93%) qualified for either premium tax credits to purchase coverage in the Marketplace or for Medicaid if North Carolina participates in the Medicaid expansion.

-All plans offered through the North Carolina Health Insurance Exchange will meet the ACA definition of a Qualified Health Plan (QHP).
-The plans will be offered by level of coverage for essential health benefits (EHB), to allow consumers to compare plans on an "apples to apples" basis.
-The four "metal" levels are: Bronze (plan pays 60%), Silver (plan pays 70%), Gold (plan pays 80%) and Platinum (plan pays 90%).
-More information on the types of plans that will be available, and the carriers offering plans in North Carolina, is expected by late summer 2013.
+All plans offered through the North Carolina health insurance exchange will meet the ACA definition of a qualified health plan (QHP).
+The plans will be offered by level of coverage for essential health benefits (EHB) to allow consumers to compare plans on an "apples to apples" basis.
+The four "metal" levels are: Bronze (plan pays 60%), Silver (plan pays 70%), Gold (plan pays 80%), and Platinum (plan pays 90%).

-The North Carolina Health Insurance Exchange will follow federal guidelines for insurance professionals selling policies through the Exchange and for navigators assisting consumers and small businesses.
+The North Carolina health insurance exchange follows federal guidelines for insurance professionals selling policies through the exchange and for navigators assisting consumers and small businesses.